pretzelai/pretzelai/README.md

 ## Configuration

+**Pretzel works out-of-the-box, no configuration needed.**

-Pretzel comes with support for a free AI server and works without any configuration.
-You can also configure it to use your own OpenAI/Azure API key.
-To do so:
+Pretzel uses our free AI server by default.
+You can **configure it to use your own OpenAI/Azure API key** instead.

 **OpenAI Support**